Rajas: Description

 In Indian philosophy, these qualities are not considered as present in either-or fashion.
 Rather, everyone and everything has all three, only in different proportions and in different contexts.
 The living being or substance is viewed as the net result of the joint effect of these three qualities.

-According to Samkya school, no one and nothing is either purely Sattvic or purely Rajasic or purely Tamasic.
+According to Samkhya school, no one and nothing is either purely sattvic or purely rajasic or purely tamasic.
 One's nature and behavior is a complex interplay of all of these, with each guna in varying degrees.
-In some, the conduct is Rajasic with significant influence of Sattvic guna, in some it is Rajasic with significant influence of Tamasic guna, and so on.
+In some, the conduct is rajasic with significant influence of sattvic guṇa, in some it is rajasic with significant influence of tamasic guna, and so on.

+In the fourteenth chapter of the Bhagavad Gita, rajas is described as being of a passionate nature, driving desire, attachment, and action.
+When rajas is dominant, it manifests as greed, restlessness, agitation, and constant engagement in actions, which obscure wisdom and keep one bound to the cycle of worldly pursuits.

 Discussion

-Rajas is that quality or attribute in a substance (Prakriti) or individual which promotes or upholds the activity of the other aspects of nature (prakriti) such as one or more of the following:
+Rajas is that quality or attribute in a substance (prakriti) or individual which promotes or upholds the activity of the other aspects of nature (prakriti) such as one or more of the following: